DEXA language logo

 Nominal records at runtime, a first-class address type, and a reference wallet program you can actually run.

-• Added a runtime Value::Record for models/contracts with a nominal type_name and field map.
+• Added a runtime Value::Record for models/contracts with nominal type_name and field map.

-• Implemented Display for all runtime values, including pretty-printed records like Wallet{owner=addr:debug, balance=3}.
+• Implemented Display for runtime values, including record printing.

-• Introduced a concrete address type at runtime with coercion from string when assigning to address-typed locals and params.
+• Introduced a concrete address type at runtime (initially with coercion from string when binding locals/params).

-• Extended builtin print(...) to use the Display impl so printing records and primitives behaves like a real language.
+• Extended builtin print(...) to use Display output for records and primitives.

-• Added a Wallet model example (wallet.dexa) with new_wallet, credit, debit, and small test functions asserting balances via require.
+• Added Wallet model example (wallet.dexa) with new_wallet, credit, debit.

-• Wired the language tour page to show the wallet example end-to-end so the site matches what the interpreter can execute today.
+• Wired the tour page to show the wallet example end-to-end so the site matches what runs today.

 Loops, models/contracts, and human-readable errors